-Sadly, the ILAE British Branch team have made the difficult decision to postpone this year’s Teaching Weekend to a weekend in September 2022.
+We’re delighted to annouce that the ILAE British Branch team have rescheduled the delayed Teaching Weekend to 14-15 MAY 2022.

 Conditions permitting, this event will be run as an in-person event.

 With the continued uncertainty over in-person meetings, this year’s event will take place virtually.

 We are therefore delighted to invite you to join us for this leading educational programme which will include a series of lectures,

 video sessions and informal seminars covering the most important areas of current clinical epilepsy practice.

 Our speakers are all internationally recognised experts in their fields, creating a dynamic programme which has consistently